mattgraygithub/greed/README.md

 * TDD approach using JUnit with Mockito
 * Uses Java 8 lambdas and streams to iterate over each scorer type to calculate overall score
-* Uses enum with Java 8 lambdas and streams to conclude whether a 'Straight' or 'Three Pairs' has been passed
+* Uses enum with Java 8 lambdas and streams to determine whether a 'Straight' or 'Three Pairs' has been passed

 ## Requirements